-The CWG-Stewardship recommends that the SOW review be done as part of the IANA Function Review.
-The would not only take into account performance against the SOW, but would be responsible for taking multiple input sources into account including community comments, CSC evaluations, reports submitted by IANA, and recommendations for technical or process improvements.
-The outcomes of reports submitted to the CSC, reviews and comments received on these reports during the relevant time period will be included as input to the .
+The CWG-Stewardship recommends that the SOW review be done as part of the IANA Function Review (IFR).
+The IFR would not only take into account performance against the SOW, but would be obliged to take into account multiple input sources into account including community comments, CSC evaluations, reports submitted by PTI, and recommendations for technical or process improvements.
+The outcomes of reports submitted to the CSC, reviews and comments received on these reports during the relevant time period will be included as input to the IFR.

-The first is recommended to take place no more than 2 years after the transition is completed.
-After the initial review, the should occur every 5 years.
-The IANA Function Review is expected to be documented in the ICANN Bylaws and included as a “undamental ylaw” as part of the work of the CCWG-Accountability and would operate in a manner analogous to an Affirmation of Commitments (AOC) review.
-These fundamental bylaws would be bylaws of ICANN that would require the approval of the multistakeholder community to amend.
+The first IFR is recommended to take place no more than 2 years after the transition is completed.
+After the initial review, the IFR should occur every 5 years.
+The IANA Function Review should be outlined in the ICANN Bylaws and included as a “fundamental bylaw” as part of the work of the CCWG-Accountability and would operate in a manner analogous to an Affirmation of Commitments (AOC) review.
+These “fundamental bylaws” would be ICANN bylaws that would require the approval of the multistakeholder community to amend.
 The approval of a fundamental bylaw could also require a higher threshold than typical bylaw amendments, for example, a supermajority.
-The members of the IANA Function Review Team would be selected by the Supporting Organizations and Advisory Committees and would include several liaisons from other communities.
-While the is intended to be a smaller group, it will be open to participants in much the same way as the CWG-Stewardship.
+The members of the IANA Function Review Team (IFRT) would be selected by the Supporting Organizations and Advisory Committees and would include several liaisons from other communities.
+While the IFRT is intended to be a smaller group, it will be open to participants in much the same way as the CWG-Stewardship.

-While the will normally be scheduled based on a regular 5 year cycle with other ICANN reviews, a special review may also be initiated by the ccNSO and GNSO following escalation by the CSC.
+While the IFR will normally be scheduled based on a regular 5 year cycle with other ICANN reviews, a Special Review may also be initiated following the CSC raising concerns with the GNSO and/or the ccNSO or by concerns raised by TLDs directly with the ccNSO or the GNSO.
+In the event of a Special Review being proposed, the ccNSO and GNSO should consult with both members and non-member TLDs, in the light of the consultations, the Councils can decide by a supermajority to call for a special review.

 For further details, please see Annex F.